Consensys/doc.orion/README.md

 # Orion documentation

-[Orion] is a Consensys Quorum component for doing private transactions.
+[Orion] is a ConsenSys Quorum component for doing private transactions.

 The software sources are hosted in [`https://github.com/PegaSysEng/orion`](https://github.com/PegaSysEng/orion)